What is the Fast Metabolism Diet?

-The Fast Metabolism Diet or FMD, created by American nutritionist Haylie Pomroy, is a plan that allows you to lose up to 20 pounds in 28 days, and, above all, to repair your metabolism.
+The Fast Metabolism Diet or FMD, created by the American nutricionist Haylie Pomroy, it’s a plan that allows you to lose up to 20 pounds in 28 days, and above all, it helps to repair your metabolism.

 The plan can, however, be slightly complicated to understand.
-Some ingredients are difficult to find in certain countries, and it is important to be organized unless you want to spend the whole day cooking.
+Some ingredients may be difficult to find in some countries and it’s important to be organized to avoid cooking all day long.

 In this guide, I will tell you how to easily follow the diet and make the most of it.